 - Often shot with a hand-held camera to accentuate the subjective perspective.

-- The POV shot became a staple of the slasher sub-genre as the "killer POV," made popular by John Carpenter's Halloween.
+- The POV shot became a staple of the slasher sub-genre as the "killer POV," like in John Carpenter's Halloween.

-- It also allows other characters to break the 4th wall by looking directly into the camera — more like bending the 4th wall.
+- It also allows other characters to bend (not break) the 4th wall by looking directly into the camera.

 The POV shot is just one of many camera framing options.
-For a quick refresher on what those would be, we broke down the most common shot frames and how they work.
+For a quick refresher on what those would be, we broke down the most common shot frames and how they work in visual storytelling.

 Point of View Shots: Creative Examples